Harpal Singh Sokhi: Other ventures

 In 1998, Sokhi conceptualised and executed the opening of the Indian specialty restaurant Khazana in Dubai.
 He also formulated business plans and opening plans for other restaurants.
+In 2012, he launched his own restaurant chain The Funjabi Tadka (TFT).
+The flagship branch of the restaurant opened on 18 January 2013 in Kolkata.

 Sokhi has written food columns for newspapers and magazines.
 He is one of the oldest associates of Sanjeev Kapoor, and has developed content for his books.
 The two have authored a book Royal Hyderabadi Cooking.

 Personal life

 Sokhi lives in Mumbai with his wife Aparna.
 The couple has two daughters: Anushka and Antra.
 He is fluent in six languages: English, Hindi, Punjabi, Bengali, Odia and Telugu.